Censys-Research/censeye/README.md

 Usage: censeye [OPTIONS] [IP]

 Options:
-  -d, --depth INTEGER             [auto-pivoting] search depth (0 is single host, 1 is all the hosts that host found, etc...)
+  -d, --depth INTEGER             [auto-pivoting] search depth (0 is single host, 1 is all the hosts that host found,
+                                  etc...)
-  --workers INTEGER               number of workers to run queries in parallel -w, --workspace TEXT            directory for caching results (defaults to XDG configuration path) -m, --max-search-results N      maximum number of censys search results to process -ll, --log-level TEXT           set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL) -s, --save TEXT                 save report to a file -p, --pivot-threshold INTEGER   maximum number of hosts for a search term that will trigger a pivot (default: 120)
+  --workers INTEGER               number of workers to run queries in parallel -w, --workspace TEXT            directory for caching results (defaults to XDG configuration path) -m, --max-search-results INTEGER
+                                  maximum number of censys search results to process -ll, --log-level TEXT           set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL) -s, --save TEXT                 save report to a file -p, --pivot-threshold INTEGER   maximum number of hosts for a search term that will trigger a pivot (default: 120)